James Bond: Vehicles

 In the early Bond stories Fleming gave Bond a battleship-grey Bentley 4 1/2 Litre with an Amherst Villiers supercharger.
 After Bond's car was written off by Hugo Drax in Moonraker, Fleming gave Bond a Mark II Continental Bentley, which he used in the remaining books of the series.
 During Goldfinger, Bond was issued an Aston Martin DB Mark III with a homing device, which he used to track Goldfinger across France.
 Bond returned to his Bentley for the subsequent novels.

 The Bond of the films has driven a number of cars, including the Aston Martin V8 Vantage, during the 1980s, the V12 Vanquish and DBS during the 2000s, as well as the Lotus Esprit; the BMW Z3, BMW 750iL and the BMW Z8.
 He has, however, also needed to drive a number of other vehicles, ranging from a Citroën 2CV to a Routemaster Bus, amongst others.

 Bond's most famous car is the silver grey Aston Martin DB5, first seen in Goldfinger; it later featured in Thunderball, GoldenEye, Tomorrow Never Dies, Casino Royale, Skyfall and Spectre.
 The films have used a number of different Aston Martins for filming and publicity, one of which was sold in January 2006 at an auction in the US for $2.1 million to an unnamed European collector.
 In 2010, another DB5 used in Goldfinger was sold at auction for $4.6m million (£2.6 million).

-Skills

-James Bond possesses a diverse set of skills that contribute to his effectiveness as a secret agent: